code-for-india/procurement-spyder/docs/Tasks.md

 ## Tasks

-* [Yogi] Send subscription mail based on both location and sector.
 * [Yogi] Add ReCaptcha support in server side.
 * [Yogi and Fizer] Cron job in openshift for every 6 hours
 * [Yogi and Fizer] Subscription does not work properly in openshift.